Asset Management To High Net Worth Families Offering Complimentary Financial Planning

 - How Financial Asset Management Firms Operate

 In general, financial asset management is a service designed for individual investors and entities that have portfolios with large amounts of diversified assets.
-Most commonly, those using financial asset management services are high net worth individuals, governments, companies and corporations, and other institutions such as insurance companies, large nonprofits, and foundations.
+Most commonly, those using financial asset management services are high net worth individuals, governments, institutions and corporations, and other institutions such as insurance institutions, large nonprofits, and foundations.
 Many asset management services are not available to average investors.

 Use the table of contents to skip to the sections most relevant to you, or just keep reading.

 Financial asset management refers to the processes, services, and functions used as navigation to guide a client’s financial portfolio.
 This field includes working with an asset management company to create a strategic plan that continuously works to minimize costs, taxes, and fees, and helping manage your cash, bonds, stocks, and liquidity without taking on undue risks.

 For high and ultra-high net worth investors, asset management can encompass other groups of assets as well.
 There are two broad categories of financial assets.
 These are:

 – Fixed assets – typically for long term use like real estate property, institutions you own, and collectibles

 – Current assets – anything that can relatively quickly be converted to cash

 Current assets are comparable to liquid assets.
 Within the current assets category, there are several examples of monetary assets that can be subject to asset management.
 What distinguishes these is that they are static in value, unless they are held in a foreign currency, in which case they would be subject to the current exchange rates.